 Day 4: Leave for Delhi, reach by next day

-There are a few cafes in Kutla, and almost all them serve hash brownies, infused with the by-product of the weed plant, available at a nominal price.
+There are a few cafes in Kalga, and almost all them serve hash brownies, infused with the by-product of the weed plant, available at a nominal price(around 250 INR).
 Due to their edible nature, they get into the stomach and then straight to the blood flow.
 So mindful consumption is advised if any at all.
 A lot of Indian tourists and foreign nationals trip on these magical edibles.
 There are a lot of other food items available at the cafes apart from brownies.
-The brownies go by the name of Magic Brownies in these parts.
+These brownies go by the name of Magic Brownies in these parts.
 The process of making these is similar throughout the valley, and thus the outcome is not very brownie-like.
 The real thing is an unbaked ball of sweetness with gooey consistency.

 The winter months start form November, the entire landscape turns cold and dry.
 Snow hits the valley by the second week of December and then periodic snowfalls keep on happening and cover the surrounding areas with thick snow.Winter also brings a few hardships like inconsistent power supply and difficulty to navigate in the snow.
 But again it’s all a part of the experience which you will not get in the summer months.